- What are the transition areas for the NDIS in NSW?

 Can my organisation keep ADHC funding after a block funded person has transitioned?

+Yes, but only the balance of that month’s payment.
 ADHC will reduce the next month’s payment to take into account all of the people that have transitioned.

 Why is the NDIA not paying me the same amount of funding as ADHC?

 The NDIA will make payments to a provider based on a person’s assessed needs and according to the NDIS pricing schedule.
 This means that the NDIA will not necessarily provide the same amount of funding that ADHC previously paid.
 Providers will need to understand and manage the cost of their services under the NDIS.

 How does ADHC know people are transitioning as planned?